acepace/acepace.github.io/_drafts/2020-04-27-filesystem_strcmp.markdown

         TOOBAD
         TROLLOL

-We can notice the MATCH file and guess it may be relevant.
-So we find the file *MATCH* in *file_names* to see which cluster it starts in.
+We can notice the MATCH file and guess it may be relevant to us.
-If you've read Solution 1 you already know the answer is 1842.

-At this point, we want to find what folder contains that specific file entry, hoping it will improve our situation.
+At this point, we want to find what folder contains that specific file file, hoping it will improve our situation.

-In this case, using `fatcat`s JSON output and jq is a neat thing.
+In this case, we can automate this using `fatcat` JSON output format and `jq`.

     for i in {1..66000}; do fatcat strcmp.fat32 -L $i -F json 2>/dev/null | jq 'if (.Entries[] | select(.Name == "MATCH")) then .Cluster else "" end'; done